Providing Care for a Person With a Frontotemporal Disorder

 - Ask family and friends for help with child care, errands, and other tasks.

 - Spend time doing enjoyable activities, away from the demands of caregiving.
 Arrange for respite care — short-term caregiving services that give the regular caregiver a break — or take the person to an adult day care center, a safe, supervised environment for adults with dementia or other disabilities.

-For many caregivers, there comes a point when they can no longer take care of the person with a frontotemporal disorder without help.
-The caregiving demands are simply too great, perhaps requiring around-the-clock care.
-As the disease progresses, caregivers may want to get home health care services or look for a residential care facility, such as a group home, assisted living facility, or nursing home.
-Get more information about long-term care.
+For many caregivers, there comes a point when they can no longer take care of the person with FTD without help.
+The caregiving demands are simply too great, and the person may need around-the-clock care.
+As the disease progresses, caregivers may need home health care services or to look for a residential care facility, such as a group home, assisted living facility, or nursing home.

 It is difficult, but important, to plan for the end of life.
-Legal documents, such as a will, living will, and durable powers of attorney for health care and finances, should be created or updated as soon as possible after a diagnosis of bvFTD, PPA, or a related disorder.
+Legal documents, such as a will, living will, and durable powers of attorney for health care and finances should be created or updated as soon as possible after a diagnosis of FTD or a related disorder.
 An attorney who specializes in elder law, disabilities, or estate planning can provide legal advice, prepare documents, and make financial arrangements for the person’s spouse or partner and dependent children.
 The National Academy of Elder Law Attorneys and the American Bar Association can help families find qualified attorneys.
 Local bar associations can help identify free legal aid options.

 NIA Alzheimer’s and related Dementias Education and Referral (ADEAR) Center

-The National Institute on Aging’s ADEAR Center offers information and free print publications about Alzheimer’s disease and related dementias for families, caregivers, and health professionals.
+The NIA ADEAR Center offers information and free print publications about Alzheimer’s and related dementias for families, caregivers, and health professionals.
 ADEAR Center staff answer telephone, email, and written requests and make referrals to local and national resources.

 Association for Frontotemporal Degeneration